 Having already done some sailing you will know how good sailing can be for having a break from things.
 It is a holiday.
 Expect to finish this course having had lungfuls of fresh air, pleasantly tired but at the same time reinvigorated!

 Minimum Pre Course Experience: 5 days, 100 miles, 4 night hours.
 Ideally you need to have done a bit of gaff rig sailing before.
-We do offer gaff rig weekends.
+We do offer gaff rig weekends and longer trips.

 Recommended Knowledge: There is not time on the Day Skipper Practical Course to cover all the navigation skills required to skipper a yacht, so you need to know these or have done the Shorebased Day Skipper Course in advance.